uptonking/note4yaoo/thread-react-dev.md

   - have not tried React Query but it looks cool...
   - I just always am cautious of abstraction lib dependencies.
 - I have not worked much in React But Axios did the work I needed
+- I build a gateway per api
+  - so that all calls to the api go through one entity (in case the contract changes) and it extends a class that makes the actual calls with fetch.
+  - I use redux actions to call the gateway method.
+Will look at react-query though!

 - ## JSX is an abomination(令人厌恶的事物).
 - https://twitter.com/justinfagnani/status/1246514699341983744